AmrHendy/programming-language-translator/README.md

 # Programming Language Translator

-This repository is build on the released Pytorch original implementation of TransCoder in [Unsupervised Translation of Programming Languages](https://arxiv.org/pdf/2006.03511.pdf) by Facebook Research in their [organization](https://github.com/facebookresearch/TransCoder).
+This repository is built on top of the released PyTorch original implementation of TransCoder in [Unsupervised Translation of Programming Languages](https://arxiv.org/pdf/2006.03511.pdf) by Facebook Research in their [organization](https://github.com/facebookresearch/TransCoder).

 Facebook AI Research has announced TransCoder, a system that uses unsupervised deep-learning to convert code from one programming language to another.
 TransCoder was trained on more than 2.8 million open source projects and outperforms existing code translation systems that use rule-based methods.